example42/psick/docs/change_process_integration.md

 This can be adapted to custom tools and needs, with variations in internal organisation and processes.

-By `Puppet changes` we mean, any modification, addition or deletion in this `Git repository` which may involve changes on real server, once the change has been deployed to the `Puppet Server`.
+By `Puppet changes` we mean, any modification, addition or deletion in this `control-repo` which may involve changes on real server, once the change has been deployed to the `Puppet Server`.

 ### Change process